operfildoluiz/Leoch/README.md

 Leoch is a simple PHP server-side template rendering engine.

+## Demo

+See `demo/index.php` for server-side reference and `demo/templates/index.blade.php` for Leoch syntax reference.

 ## Basic Syntax

-- Variable
+Variables

     {{$var}}

-- Conditional Sentences
+Conditional Sentences

     @if[...]